-See Appendix E, "Sample Program Overview," on page 261 for lists of samples for the two languages and a brief explanation of what each sample does.
+See #unique_7 for lists of samples for the two languages and a brief explanation of what each sample does.

-UML Diagrams Used in This Guide
+UML Diagrams Used in the Web Services SDK Programming Guide

 This guide uses UML (unified modeling language) diagrams to illustrate the API objects and their relationships.

 The guide includes class diagrams and instance diagrams.
 Figure 1-2 shows the UML notation used for managed objects and data objects.
 The diagrams use a tilde (~) if an object has no properties or methods.
 Ellipses (...) means some properties or methods are omitted.